A Look At World Champion Neeraj Chopra's Net Worth, Brand Deals And More

 A look at Neeraj Chopra’s valuable assets

-Many people wonder where the Olympic gold medallist Neeraj Chopra resides and what cars he drives.
-We are here to answer them all.
+Many people wonder where Olympic gold medallist Neeraj Chopra resides and what cars he drives.
+We are here to answer all those queries.

 A car aficionado, Neeraj Chopra has an enviable collection of cars in his garage.
 Among them is a Mahindra XUV 700, which he received as a gift from the Chairman of Mahindra and Mahindra, Anand Mahindra.
 The Indian track-and-field athlete also has a Ford Mustang GT, a Range Rover Sport, a Toyota Fortuner and a Mahindra Thar in his collection.